 "Seriously Jill, I went to this lady I found on Glowday, she sorted out my frown lines, and I'm feeling so perky!"

-How Does Botox Help Depression?
+How Do Wrinkle Relaxing Injections Help Depression?

 The Mind Blowing Bit.

 To explain this I want to introduce the concept of proprioception, which is the way in which your body senses where it is in space and constantly feeds information back to the brain.
 This is how we’re able to walk and balance without looking at our feet or tuck a stray strand of hair behind our ears in the dark without even thinking about it.
 Our physical body is constantly giving our brains information without us consciously being aware of it.
-With Botox and depression, the theory is that our faces often mirror everyday stresses and strains.
+With wrinkle relaxing injections and depression, the theory is that our faces often mirror everyday stresses and strains.
 How often have you been in the middle of an argument and noticed your jaw is clenched and your forehead is tensed?
 Well, the idea is that as we are constantly furrowing our brows while feeling depressed and sad, that sensation is being fed back to the brain again and again.
 We’re unconsciously reminding ourselves that we’re unhappy.
 The idea is that with Botox we are suddenly cutting off that feedback loop.
 By softening our expressions and finally allowing the face to relax, there is no longer the continuous unconscious input into our heads that we’re unhappy.

 Look Better, Feel Better!

 Beyond the concept of proprioception, I think that there is an element of visual feedback to all of this as well.
-I know after I get my frown lines treated with Botox, every time I look in the mirror I look less angry, less tired, and more like the refreshed version of myself I like to see.
+I know after I get my frown lines treated with wrinkle relaxing injections, every time I look in the mirror I look less angry, less tired, and more like the refreshed version of myself I like to see.
 I’ve certainly suffered low mood and depression working on the frontlines during the pandemic, and being able to have an aesthetic treatment is not only a way of looking after myself, but when I look better and like who I see in the mirror, I feel better too!

 Thanks Dr Emmaline, don't you think that's mega interesting?
 Who knew you could unconsciously be making yourself feel worse.
 Wow.
 The brain is insane.